Hamza65523/movix/README.md

 ---

-Replace `<repository-url>` with the actual URL of your Git repository.
+Replace `https://github.com/Hamza65523/movix.git` with the actual URL of your Git repository.

 Feel free to add more sections or customize the README according to your project's specific requirements.